k9mail/k9mail.app/documentation/security/ssl.md

 Over the years the protocol has been refined and the ciphers that are considered secure has changed.

-The versions still in use are:
+The versions still in some use are:

 * TLSv1.2
 * TLSv1.1